 Yes, this bar can only do 250 lbs compared to the ProSource 300 lbs, and yes, it only has 5 grip positions compared to the Prosource 12 positions, but guess what?
 It’s quite a bit cheaper too!
 With the money you save buying the Stamina, you could use that money to buy ab straps or push-up grips, or some other piece of equipment.

 3. The Classic Iron Gym

-We (the authors) actually both own this bar, it’s one of the best entry-level workout tools available.
-Sure, it can’t beat the versatility of the ProSource, and even the Stamina above has a few more grip options, but what the Iron Gym lacks in features it makes up for in simplicity.
-This bar is a minimalists dream.
+We (the authors) actually both own this bar; it’s one of the best entry-level workout tools available.
+Sure, it can’t beat the versatility of the ProSource, and even the Stamina above has a few more grip options, but what the Iron Gym lacks in features, it makes up for in simplicity.
+This bar is a minimalist dream.

 Simple, Elegant, Refined

-This bar is the simplest engineered of the 3 reviewed here and that is it’s greatest strength.
-Because it is the simplest it is the easiest to assemble, smallest, easiest to store and most portable.
-If you travel a lot this bar is for you.
+This bar is the simplest engineered of the 3 reviewed here, and that is its greatest strength.
+Because it is the simplest, it is the easiest to assemble, the smallest, easiest to store, and most portable.
+If you travel a lot, this bar is for you.

 It’s Pretty Versatile

 Like the Stamina, this bar can also be taken down to help you with getting really deep pull-ups or doing tricep dips, although the height isn’t as great for the dips.
 Still, it’s more versatile than many other pullup bar solutions, and offering a full upper-body workout wins big points.

 Sure, there are dozens of “ab rollers” on the market today, but we would always recommend buying the original.
 Originals should always be respected.
 Coke’s original recipe, KFC, and Star Wars, we can go on forever on how wonderful the “originals” are.
 Having an Iron Gym is like having a members card to the home-trainer club; it’s truly classic and the one I personally own.